airhorns/airhorns.github.com/.themes/journal/source/_posts/2013-07-10-neat-algorithms-paxos.markdown

 <div id="main_demo"></div>

+A quick disclaimer: this stuff is hard and I'm new to it.
+If I got it wrong, please send [me](mailto:harry@harry.me) an email and I will try to get it right!

 # Paxos: something we can agree on.

 Paxos is an algorithm to solve the [consensus problem](http://harry.me/blog/2013/07/07/id-like-to-have-an-argument-a-primer-on-consensus/).
-Honest-to-goodness real-life implementations of Paxos can be found at the heart of world class software like Apache Zookeeper, Google's magnificent Spanner database, and also their distributed locking service Chubby.
+Honest-to-goodness real-life implementations of Paxos can be found at the heart of world class software like Cassandra, Google's magnificent Spanner database, and also their distributed locking service Chubby.
 A system governed by Paoxs is usually talked about in terms of the value, or state, it tracks.
 The system is built to allow many process to report this value despite some failures, and to continually allow the value to change.

 The algorithm satisfies the following conditions: